Night sweats remedies and insomnia

 My Nighttime Routine for Menopause Night Sweats Relief

-My bedtime drink is now a powerhouse herbal blend—valerian, chamomile, hops, passionflower, lemon balm, Schisandra and more.
+My bedtime drink is now a powerhouse herbal blend-valerian, chamomile, hops, passionflower, lemon balm.Or just valerian and chamomile.
 I actually look forward to it.
 Yes, tea can be thrilling.

 If I sneak in some TV time, I wear blue light blocking glasses, and I’ve replaced the light bulbs in my living room and bedroom with blue light-free bulbs.
 Because...circadian rhythm, baby!